rheonez/mars_code/README.md

 ```

 Each script has a hard-coded `data_folder` / `nc_folder` near the top.
-**Edit it to match your local OpenMARS download** before running.
+**Edit it to match the local OpenMARS download** before running.
 The
 scripts read all `.nc` files in that folder with
 `xarray.open_mfdataset(..., combine="by_coords")`.